 For a complete list of our research papers, please see our Publications.
-Our lab focuses on advancing the understanding of how and why emotion regulation impacts social, psychological, and physical well-being across the life span.
+Our lab focuses on advancing the understanding of how and why emotion regulation impacts social, psychological, and physical well-being across the lifespan.
 We take a multi-method approach to our research questions, using laboratory-based and naturalistic (e.g., experience sampling, daily diaries, longitudinal) approaches, along with assessments of self-reported experience, partner and peer reports, behavior, and psychophysiology.
-Please note that the sections below highlight our general research topics, but not necessarily current projects.
+Please note that the sections below highlight our general research topics but not necessarily all of our current projects.

 Adult Development in Emotion Regulation

 Despite the cognitive declines that occur with age, emotion processes remain largely intact or even improve later in life.
 In this line of research, we focus on understanding how emotion and emotion regulation develop across adulthood, including the factors underlying any changes that occur.
 For instance, we examine age-related shifts in emotional goals, use of specific emotion regulation strategies, and success of emotion regulation efforts.
-We are particularly interested in understanding how people come to chronically rely on relatively ineffective strategies (e.g., suppression).
+We are particularly interested in ways that cognitive impairment impacts one’s emotion regulation ability.

 Emotion Regulation in Daily Life